bjornjorgensen/jlpyk8s/README.md

 ```

 I use K8S and Rancher for K8S develop, with Longhorn for storage.
-I also use NFS as storage for geting files in and out k8s easy.
+I also use NFS as storage for getting files in and out k8s easy.

-This is the way that I setup the spark on k8s
+This is the way that I setup spark on k8s.
 Create a PV to a NFS share.
-It fill in the mont path and ip.
-Give it a name that you rember ea nfs<size>
+Fill in the mount path and ip.
+Give it a name that you remember ea. nfs<size>

 ![pv nfs](screenshots/pv_nfs.png)